 7. It can’t get through the door

-You’ve done it: you’ve found the sofa of your dreams and it fits your home layout!
-But it’s arrived and it can’t fit through your front door – nightmare!
+You’ve done it: you’ve found the luxury sofa of your dreams and it fits your home layout!
+But wait – when it arrives, it can’t fit through your front door – nightmare!
 Always account for the access points of your home: your front door, hallway and any doorways or staircases that lead to your lounge.
-This is why the depth measurement is particularly key as it can help you to work out if the sofa needs to be tipped on its side to get through these access points.
-Alternatively, enquire which sofas are sold in compartments and can be fastened together once in your living room.
+This is why the depth measurement is particularly key, it can help you work out if the settee needs to be tipped on its side to get through these access points.
+Alternatively, enquire which sofas are sold in compartments and can be assembled in your living room.
 Find out more about our sofa sizes.

 8. You haven’t sized up your space